mosecodes/Cpp_Project/README.md

 Features include Pointers, Memory Management, Classes, Objects, Inheritance, and Functions.

-I intend to expand this project as I learn more, specifically things like user inputs for things like new students, displaying specific data, and more(?)
+I intend to expand this project as I learn more.
+Specifically, user inputs for things like new students, displaying specific data, and more(?)

 Thanks for visiting!